Zaphodious/godot4-bin/README.md

 To run Godot without any further configuration, run this command:

 ```
-nix run github:Quoteme/nixos-godot-bin
+nix run github:Damianu/godot4-bin
 ```

 ##### Running different Godot flavors

-There are also these other options available to run Godot:
+There are also two other options available to run Godot:

 ```
-nix run github:Quoteme/nixos-godot-bin\#godot
-nix run github:Quoteme/nixos-godot-bin\#godotHeadless
+nix run github:Damianu/godot4-bin#godot
-nix run github:Quoteme/nixos-godot-bin\#godotMono
+nix run github:Damianu/godot4-bin#godot-mono
 ```

-Most importantly, using `\#godotMono` will allow you to write in C#.
+Most importantly, using `\#godot-mono` will allow you to write in C#.

 #### Installing Godot using flakes system-wide